Kruecke/japomoc/README.md

 Just another Pokémon Clone

 ## Installation
-To download and install JaPomoC, make sure you have git, cmake and your basic build tools installed.
-On Debian-like systems, you can ensure that by installing the following packages.
+To download and install JaPomoC, make sure you have Git, Cmake and your basic build tools installed.

+### Installing on Linux
+On Debian-like systems, you can get your basic tools by installing the following packages.
 ```
 # apt-get install git cmake build-essential
 ```

-### Installing SFML
+#### Installing SFML
 JaPomoC depends on the "Simple and Fast Multimedia Library".
 If you are running a Debian-like system, you can install SFML with the following instructions.
 For other operating systems, have a look at http://www.sfml-dev.org/tutorials/2.2/.

 As of now, it seems that there is no current or well packed repository version of SFML available, so you have to build SFML from source.
 Hopefully, this can be changed in the future.